tchajed/sys-verif-fa25/docs/assignments/project.md

 Port [trie-hard](https://github.com/cloudflare/trie-hard) to Go and verify it.
 Specialize that implementation to u64.

 This is a trie (an efficient prefix-search data structure, especially for a fixed set of search strings), but with the twist of encoding the pointers into the bits of an integer for space efficiency (without this Cloudflare found it wasn't faster than a Rust `HashMap`).

+## Verify Go's sort.Find

+We saw a simplified binary search implementation in the notes.
+Specify and verify the Go binary search implementation, [sort.Find](https://pkg.go.dev/sort#Find) from the standard library.

+(I think this project is a bit more straightforward than many of the others.)